Mario Alberto Sulú Canché: Arrest, sentence and death

 Due to his lack of organization, Sulú frequently made mistakes, most notable of which was letting numerous witnesses see his first victim board his vehicle.
 He had also supposedly left his DNA on all of the bodies, but when it came to the very first murder, the salt water from the sea and the advanced state of decomposition rendered it unreliable.
 Regardless of this, Sulú would be arrested on August 4, 2008, after several witnesses positively identified him as the last person they had seen Alma Canul be with.

 Shortly after his arrest, Sulú confessed not only for her death, but to those of the other two victims as well.
 As a result, he would be convinced in all three and sentenced to 40 years imprisonment.
 Surprisingly, not long after his conviction, he recanted his guilt in the Pech and Rodríguez killings, claiming the police officers had coerced him into taking the blame.
 Sulú appealed his sentence, aiming at acquittals in both cases, despite the fact that even if that happened, his sentence would have remained unchanged.
-On August 30, 2008, his absence was noted during a prisoner roll call, and upon inspecting the bathrooms, prison guards found that Sulú had hanged himself with his own pants.
+On August 29, 2008, his absence was noted during a prisoner roll call, and upon inspecting the bathrooms, prison guards found that Sulú had hanged himself with his own pants.

-His body was later interned at the Xoclán cemetery, right next to that of his first victim, and is reportedly visited only by his mother and the two gravediggers.
+His body was later interred at the Xoclán cemetery, right next to that of his first victim, and is reportedly visited only by his mother and the two gravediggers.